junaidbinfarooq/notice-board/README.md

 `npm install --save-dev laravel-echo pusher-js`

+More information about the pusher library can be found [here](https://pusher.com/docs/).

+Moreover, the queue works needs to be up and running to process the events as they are queued.

 ## Login.
 The seeder adds a default admin user.
 You can login using the following credentials.
 ### Username: admin@example.net